lytedev/deno-netlify-ddns/readme.md

 requested over IPv6) DNS records in Netlify and remove any conflicting `A` (or `AAAA`) records.

-    curl -X POST -u daniel_flanagan_home:password_1 -L your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records
+    curl -X POST -u daniel_flanagan_home:password_1 https://your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records

 This means that if you want IPv4 (`A`) _and_ IPv6 (`AAAA`) records, you will need to hit the service over both IPv4 and IPv6:

-    curl -4 -X POST -u daniel_flanagan_home:password_1 -L your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records
+    curl -4 -X POST -u daniel_flanagan_home:password_1 https://your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records
-    curl -6 -X POST -u daniel_flanagan_home:password_1 -L your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records
+    curl -6 -X POST -u daniel_flanagan_home:password_1 https://your-ddns.deno.dev/v1/netlify-ddns/replace-all-relevant-user-dns-records

 And if you want this in a systemd timer that's pretty simple to use, I've got a pre-configured client for you here:

 - https://github.com/lytedev/deno-netlify-ddns-client